Christopher Knights

-Christopher Knights is an English voice actor, film editor, and cinematographer.
+Christopher Knights is a British voice actor.
 He is best known for providing the voice of Private the Penguin in the Madagascar film franchise.
 He worked on several DreamWorks films: Shrek, Shrek 2, Shrek the Third and Shrek 4-D. He started his filming career at Amblimation studios and worked on We're Back!
 A Dinosaur's Story and Balto.
 When he joined DreamWorks he not only started his editing career but also his acting career.
-He worked on the Shrek series as an associate editor and voice of the Three Blind Mice and Thelonious, Lord Farquaad's Henchman.
-He worked many times with another English cameraman and voice actor, Simon J. Smith.
+He worked on the Shrek series as an associate editor and voice of the Three Blind Mice and Thelonious, Lord Farquaad's henchman.
+He worked many times with another British cameraman and voice actor, Simon J. Smith.